12 Reasons to Visit the Vineyards of Les Baux de Provence

 Domaine Château Dalmeran: This one of two vineyards owned by Neil and Béatrice Joyce – the sister property is in Châteauneuf du Pape.
 This couple is forging a strong link between all the pleasures that surround wine – food, music, art and socializing.
 There is an annual cooking contest where young regional chefs are invited to marry their culinary passion with the wines of Château Dalmeran; they have one month to prepare for the event before the judging begins.
 This Domain produces both wine and olive oil from 11 hectares, and they invite you to spend an hour, an afternoon or a jazz-filled evening at Château Dalmeran.

 L’Affectif is the wine passion project of Jean-André Charial, who has been involved in his family’s Relais & Château property Oustau de Baumanière since 1967.
-You can read the history of this amazing property that was once an abandoned 16th-century farmhouse here.
+This amazing 5-star property was once an abandoned 16th-century farmhouse.
 M. Charial and his wife Geneviève have subsequently expanded their hospitality business well beyond the tiny village of Les Baux and created a luxury brand ‘Les Maisons de Baumanière.’
 In his limited spare time, M. Charial might be found inspecting his grapevines in the Alpilles and producing roughly 8,000 bottles of l’Affectif, his biodynamic wine.

 Domaine Guilbert is located within a few minutes of downtown St Remy is a tiny 30-year old vineyard surrounded by olives and cypress trees.
 Guy and Nathalie Delacommune purchased Dominque Hauvette’s original 2 hectares in 2007, continuing to produce organic wine.